Skip to content

 Do You Need a Fuse on Every Solar Panel?
 Clarifying the New Australian Standards

-If you’ve been hearing mixed messages about the new Australian Standards for solar panel installations, you’re not alone.
+If you’ve been hearing mixed messages about the new Australian Standards for solar panel installations on caravans and motorhomes, you’re not alone.
 The standards can be complex, and since they require a purchase to access, confusion is common.
 Let’s clear up the confusion with accurate information.

 Understanding the Rules for Overcurrent Protection